PhilipLGQ/data_story/index.md

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="550" src="plot/general_dist.html"></iframe>

-Playing around the above plots, we find that people may have a more **“positive”** attitude towards cryptocurrency than **“negative”** attitude.
+Playing around the above plots, we find that people may have a more **“positive”** attitude towards cryptocurrency than a **“negative”** attitude.

 Then let's take a closer look at different periods and try to figure out whether different sentiments have an effect on the bitcoin price.